aqueance/fluid-tools/README.md

 $ git clone https://github.cob/aqueance/fluid-tools.git fluid-tools
 ```

-**NOTE**: This is work in progress hence no release versions or downloads are available yet and some APIs may still change.
+**NOTE**: This is work in progress, expect the API to change without notice.

 ### Building Fluid Tools